 A structured approach to identifying duplicates reduces the risk of false positives and ensures that legitimate separate entities are not incorrectly merged.

-Step 1: Extract a full vendor master export.
+- Extract a full vendor master export.
 Pull all active and inactive records from the ERP.
 Include all relevant fields: vendor ID, name, address, tax ID, bank account, payment terms, and status.
+The completed output is a single flat file covering every record in the system.

-Step 2: Apply fuzzy matching logic.
+- Apply fuzzy matching logic.
 Use matching algorithms that account for name variations, abbreviations, and formatting differences.
 Exact-match queries alone will miss a significant portion of duplicates.
+The completed output is a list of candidate pairs ranked by match confidence.

-Step 3: Cross-reference tax IDs and bank accounts.
+- Cross-reference tax IDs and bank accounts.
 Flag any records sharing the same tax identification number or bank account details.
 These require immediate review regardless of how different the names appear.
+The completed output is a prioritized set of high-risk flags for manual review.

-Step 4: Validate flagged records manually.
+- Validate flagged records manually.
 Automated matching surfaces candidates.
 Human review confirms them.
-Check transaction history, contact information, and any supporting documentation before merging or deactivating a record.
+Check transaction history, contact information, and supporting documentation before taking any action on a record.
+The completed output is a confirmed list of true duplicates and a separate list of records cleared for retention.

-Step 6: Document the findings.
+- Document the findings.
 Record what was found, what action was taken, and what process gap allowed the duplicate to exist.
-This documentation feeds directly into control improvements.
+This documentation feeds directly into control improvements and supports future audit reviews.

 How duplicate vendors create downstream P2P control failures